nmilo/gochat/README.md

 ### Gracefull disconnects

-Clients can handle gracefull disconnects notifiying bootnode of peer disconnection from p2p network.
+Clients can handle gracefull disconnects notifying bootnode of peer disconnection from p2p network.
 Bootnode removes peer from the list of active peers and relays that information to all active peers on network.

 ## Usage